 Badger Proof Fencing

 Extra strong and durable wire fencing to stop badgers from getting into unwanted areas.
-Available in 2.5mm (12g) and thicker galvanised wire fence.
+Available in 2.5mm (12g)+.

 Manufactured in Europe, to BSEN Standards